-Encourage and support "anchor" businesses that generate walking traffic and business, such as Johnson's Real Ice Cream, Katalina's, Grain and Grape, etc.
+3a.
+Encourage and support anchor businesses that generate walking traffic and commerce, such as Johnson's Real Ice Cream, Katalina's, Grain and Grape, etc.

 - Examine and modify site plans to allow more creativity.
-Encourage the elimination of curb cuts and better use of alley systems for multi-modal cross circulation; - Build off of CoHatch and other businesses that generate potential consumers.
+Encourage the elimination of curb cuts and better use of alley systems for multimodal cross circulation; - Build off of COhatch and other businesses that generate potential consumers from new employees and visitors.

-Identify potential locations for public parking that would support businesses and development along Main Street.
+3b.
+Identify opportunities for improved business and public parking along Main Street.